DPEM Explores: How brands are bringing the magic from in-person events to the virtual space

 To answer that, we are examining what makes an event an event.
 “What do you do when the carrot is gone?” asks Dany Bahous, Senior Director of GTM events at BlackLine.
 “What happens to events that have to be an experience?”

-Incentive events — trips to other countries, once-in-a-life influencer experiences — may be out of the question now, but the need that drives those events is still present.
+Incentive events — trips to other countries, once-in-a-lifetime influencer experiences — may be out of the question now, but the need that drives those events is still present.
 The newest challenge is architecting those special moments to temporarily replace the bonding and relationship building that in-person experiences once provided.

 Rena Gillen, Director of Global PR and Communications for Benefit Cosmetics, says her brand has had to rethink product launches, which are traditionally very tactile and experiential.
 “It’s [off-brand] to have some sort of celebrity trying to be the hook,” Rena says about the possibility of working with big names.
 “But with the amount we’re saving in terms of the ‘IRL’ eventing, could we allocate some of that budget toward an appearance and offer some sort of entertainment, in that sense, as the hook?”